Feeling down and looking for a stress relief game to de-stress?

 Developer: HAL Laboratory, Ape, Inc.

-Laughter can be the best medicine.
+Laughter can be the best medicine for stress.
 It’s been researched extensively, proving to improve mood, stimulate organs, improve circulation and more specifically, reduce stress hormones.
 Levels of cortisol fall when you laugh!

 Conclusion

 Each of these video games has its own charms and quirks, so pick one—or all—to unwind after a hard day.
-But remember, this is just one way to de-stress.
-Games indeed are stress relieving to many, but if it doesn’t completely work for you, don’t stop looking for what works for you.
+But remember, these calming games are just one way to de-stress.
+Games indeed are stress-relieving to many, but if it doesn’t completely work for you, don’t stop looking for what works for you.

 Author Bio